The Portugal Golden Visa Sees Growth with New Regulations

 Changes in the regulations governing the Portugal Golden Visa (PGV) program—particularly increases in the required amount for some investment modalities and new restrictions on acquiring personal homes in some urban centers—have not driven investors away from the program.

-Of the 121 Golden Visas granted in April 2022, 92 were made through real estate investments and 29 were made through capital transfers, and 1 was made through job creation .
+Of the 155 Golden Visas granted in June 2022, 126 were made through real estate investments, 28 were made through capital transfers, and 1 was made through job creation .

 Portugal Golden Visa Program Growth

 Since the inception of the PGV program in October 2012, the top nationalities of PGV applicants have been Chinese, Brazilian, Turkish, South African, and Russian.
-As of April 2022, there were 5,092 visas granted to investors from China, 1,084 to Brazil, 501 to Turkey, 449 to South Africa, and 445 to the USA.
+As of June 2022, there were 5,139 visas granted to investors from China, 1,104 to Brazil, 518 to Turkey, 459 to South Africa, and 445 to the USA.
 Since the start of the war in Ukraine, the Portuguese government has not allowed Russians to apply for the PGV anymore.

 That said, in 2022 a new scenario has emerged.
 China is being replaced by the United States as the top source of applicants to the PGV program.
-Starting in February, applicants from the United States have received the most residence permits (ARI) from the program, with a sharp increase of 85% in US applicants between March 1 and April 1, 2022.
-India has also worked its way to the top and is now among the top five nationalities to apply for the PGV in January, February, and April 2022.
+Between February and April, applicants from the United States have received the most residence permits (ARI) from the program, with a sharp increase of 85% in US applicants between March 1 and April 1, 2022.
+India has also worked its way to the top and is now among the top five nationalities to apply for the PGV in January, February, April, May, and June 2022.

 - The COVID-19 pandemic.
-The pandemic collapsed global mobility in general and brought delays to the PGV application process, preventing applicants from attending required biometrics appointments in Portugal and creating a backlog that results in process delays now the appointments are being scheduled again.
+The pandemic collapsed global mobility in general and brought delays to the PGV application process, preventing applicants from attending required biometrics appointments in Portugal and creating a backlog that has resulted in process delays.
+Now, however, appointments are being scheduled again.

 - Reorganization of SEF (Serviço de Estrangeiros e Fronteiras, or the Immigration and Borders Service).
-Some immigration attorneys argue that recent internal reorganization of the agency is subjecting applications to double validations, causing delays in the approval process; the online portal related to PGV is slowly being updated and submissions on Portal ARI may not be fully available yet.
+Some immigration attorneys argue that the recent internal reorganization of the agency is subjecting applications to double validations, causing delays in the approval process.

-- Biometric data collection appointment.
-SEF needs to catch up on the backlog caused by the pandemic in which applicants were approved but could not fly into Portugal to have their biometric appointments done.
-At the moment, immigration attorneys are finding it hard to schedule biometric appointments for their clients on Portal ARI, due to the lack of availability.
+- Biometric data collection appointments.
+SEF needs to catch up on the backlog caused by the pandemic whereby applicants were approved but could not fly into Portugal to have their biometric appointments done.
+At the moment, immigration attorneys are finding it hard to schedule biometric appointments for their clients on Portal ARI, due to the general lack of availability.
 That said, appointments do become available.
-As new dates are released, they get filled out quickly.
+As new dates are announced on Portal ARI, appointments fill up quickly.

 - The current Russia–Ukraine war.
 Since Portugal was one of the countries that has welcomed displaced Ukrainians, SEF resources have been allocated to provide assistance to these refugees.